Financial assistance options while on unpaid maternity leave require creativity, an open mind, timely action, and a lucky work location.

 The Title V Maternal and Child Health (MCH) block grant might assist new parents with post-natal care and follow-up diagnostic and treatment services for their newborns during maternity leave.

-Apply for MCH benefits by contacting the recipient agency in your state.
-You will find a listing of directors’ phone numbers and email addresses.
+You can apply for MCH benefits by contacting the recipient agency in your state.
+Below is a listing of directors’ phone numbers and email addresses.

 Mom Economy

-The Mom Economy is a charitable organization offering maternity leave grants of $1,000 to $3,000 to moms without access to paid leave benefits.
-However, this effort suffers from a lack of government support.
+The Mom Economy is a charitable organization that offers maternity leave grants of $1,000 to $3,000 to moms without access to paid leave benefits.
+However, this effort lacks government support.

-Apply for their parental leave grant knowing that The Mom Economy relies on the generosity of donors, and applications might be closed due to a lack of resources.
+Apply for their parental leave grant knowing that The Mom Economy relies on the generosity of donors and might close applications due to a lack of resources.

 Food Stamps